icholmes/Project-01/README.md

 # icholmes

-# - I have all base requirements
+# - I have all base requirements (8+ knots, player makes several choices that are reflected back to them, there's a loop on the knot "upstairs1", etc)
 # - I have more than 16 knots
 # - My player can pick up a lighter, and the player is told when they do/do not have it.
 # - A passage only displays full description once on the knot entitled "frat_entrance2"